cakeoomoo/binarypinja/README.md

     - `[dirname].bin.asm.csv`     :  Convert disassembly files for all files
     - `[dirname].bin.asm.repl.csv`:  Replace to arbitrary code from code of disassembly files for all files

-- Output similary comparison with disassembly code by using doc2vec
+- Output result of the similary comparison at disassembly-codes by using doc2vec
-    - Print list on CLI
+    - Print result-lists on CLI

 ### HOW TO INSTALL: